slic3r/Slic3r/doc/How to build - Mac OS.md

-# Building SuperSlicer on Mac OS
+# Building Slic3r on Mac OS

-To build SuperSlicer on Mac OS, you will need the following software:
+To build Slic3r on Mac OS, you will need the following software:

 - XCode
 - CMake